determined-ai/determined/docs/manage/users-remote.rst

 For example, to sign in to Determined via Okta, the user performs the following steps:

 -  Visit the Determined URL, e.g., https://determined.example.com.
--  Under **Sign in with Okta**, the user enters their SSO-enabled email address.
+-  Under **Sign in with Okta**, enter the SSO-enabled email address.

 If the sign in is successful, Determined provisions the user, adds the user to the user table, and authenticates the user to Determined.